My list of the top 18 things to bring to a baseball or softball tournament

 Okay, let’s get back to those delicious cold drinks.
 You could probably run to the store or go to the snack bar, but how nice is it to have your own cooler full of ice cold water, Gatorade, soda, or any other tasty beverage you can think of?
 Personally, I don’t care to spend $2 – $3 on a drink when I can save a lot of money and bring my own.
 I also have my own options for what I like.
 You can also throw some grapes, cheese sticks, strawberries, yogurt, or many other healthy snacks in it so you’re not at the mercy of the snack bar for greasy, unhealthy food all day.
 I really like this ice chest because it not only has a handle and rolls for easy access, but it’s not so huge that you can’t lift it into your car.

 Even if it’s 90 degrees when you leave for the tournament in the morning, please take my advice and bring a jacket with you!
 If your kids are ballers, they’re going to be playing several games today and once the sun goes down it’s going to get chilly.
-I like to be warm, but I still like to look cute and I love this fitted fleece yoga jacket.
-This one fits great and it’s available in several colors in case you want to match the team.
-It’s available in XS – XL women’s sizes.
-It’s super soft and cozy, and gets great reviews.
+I like to be warm, but I still like to look cute and I love this classic puffer jacket.
+It packs up small, but it’s super warm

 After putting together this list, I realized that another essential item to bring to a tournament or game is sunblock.
 Dab some on your little player’s nose, cheeks, ears, and neck, and then make sure to lather yourself up.